 With more than 20,000 products and over 250 different licensing metrics, IBM software licensing is one of the most complex tasks in the market today.
 With so many licensing metrics it is impossible to give a full understanding of the task in one short article.
-So here we have outlined what are probably the main two – capacity and user-based licensing metrics.
+So here we have outlined what are probably the main two – capacity and user-based licensing metrics that are needed to achieve IBM software optimization.

 Of course, it doesn’t stop there.
 Virtualization has allowed a “portion” of the physical server resources to be used by a virtual server, for example, half the capacity of a processor.
 IBM will allow this sub-capacity based licensing to occur so long as there are tools in place to measure over time how much capacity has been utilized by a virtual server and which of the 20,000 plus products were installed (both current and historical).